He is unquestionably one of the leading lawyers in the market – a legal powerhouse.

 - Lead Counsel for All Aboard Florida in a series of actions brought by Martin County and Indian River County seeking to prevent All Aboard from obtaining access to tax exempt private activity bonds.
 In a federal court action the United States District Court for the District of Columbia denied the counties’ motion for preliminary injunction.
 Otherwise, that case remains pending along with two actions brought in state courts in Tallahassee and Orlando.

 - Lead Counsel for BBX Capital Corporation, which owned the Florida thrift BankAtlantic, starting immediately after the Florida real estate market crash through present, in three separate trials of claims brought by private shareholders, debt-holders, and the Securities and Exchange Commission.
 The action brought by private shareholders ended with a judgment for BBX after an appeal to the Eleventh Circuit.
 The action brought by debt-holders ended with the Delaware Chancery Court entering an injunction against BBX’s proposed sale of BankAtlantic to BB&T, and the sale was then restructured so BBX sold BankAtlantic to BB&T at a 10 percent deposit premium.
-The action brought by the SEC resulted in a verdict for the SEC on some claims and a verdict for BBX on other claims in the United States District Court for the Southern District of Florida and is currently on appeal in the Eleventh Circuit.
+A six-week jury trial and split verdict in 2014, a successful appeal to the Eleventh Circuit in 2016, and a second six-week jury trial in 2017 resulted in a verdict and judgment for BBX and Mr. Levan rejecting every claim asserted by the SEC.

 - Lead Counsel for MDM Development in administrative proceedings after certain archaeologists made claims about the Tequestas, the earliest known inhabitants of the site of MDM’s $140 million plus development, which led the City’s Historical and Environmental Protection Board to repudiate prior development approvals.
 After an evidentiary hearing, the ensuing mediation resulted in the development going forward and a plan to preserve and showcase archaeological features associated with the Tequestas within the development.